shinka-rpc/shinka-js/docs/core/pool.md

 const pool = new Pool({
   outscope,
   transport,
-  scheduler: new Asynq({
+  scheduler: new Asynq({ items: FIFO, waiters: FIFO }), });
-    items: FIFO,
-    waiters: FIFO,
-  }),
-});

 await pool.setSize(5);

 using bus = await pool.acquire();

-const result = await bus.request("get-data", {
+const result = await bus.request("get-data", { id: 42 });
-  id: 42,
-});

 console.log(result);
 ```

-When the `using` block ends, the connection is returned to the pool and can be acquired by another consumer.
+When the `using` block ends, the connection is returned to the pool and can be
+acquired by another consumer.

 ## Configuration